 Roads, Highways Closures

-The county council is also responsible for setting speed limits, gritting roads in winter and looking after hundreds of bridges, tens of thousands of street lights and other structures.
+They are also responsible for setting speed limits, gritting roads in winter and looking after hundreds of bridges, tens of thousands of street lights and other structures.
 They have a key role in coping with traffic accidents, civil emergencies, improving road safety and many other areas.
-This is a massive task and they currently spend more than £50 million on it each year.

 Permanent road closures

-Permanent road closures are dealt with by Cumbria County Council
+Permanent road closures are dealt with by Cumberland Council.

 There may be instances when permanent closures of the highway are either necessary or desirable.